-South's Schedule B Section 3: Medical Professional Details To be completed by a Physician or Nurse Pra All information provided in this form is confiset out in this form.
+DRAFT: Updated September 22, 2021 South & Schedule B Section 3: Medical Professional Details To be completed by a Physician or Nurse Pra All information provided in this form is conficet out in this form.
 Declaration of Regulated Health Prof fessional I,(Name of Regulated Health Professional) (Last Na , certify that, for medical reasons dual should be exempted from taking the COVID-19 n of exemption are indicated.
-The time period for ed.
-COVID-19 vaccine because the individual h exemptions noted below: of Southgate requires a medical exemption to the has met one of the following approved medical its components. to a previous dose of a COVID-19 vaccine or to any of · d by an allergist/ immunologist to review methods for a COVID-19 vaccine.
+The time period for d. of Southgate requires a medical exemption to the as met one of the following approved medical Severe allergic reaction or anaphylaxis tits components. to a previous dose of a COVID-19 vaccine or to any of i.
+Has your patient been assessed d by an allergist/ immunologist to review methods for a COVID-19 vaccine.
 Yes \square No \square ii.
-If not assessed by an allergist/Yes \square No \square , if not please exp immunologist, has the referral been initiated? plain why?
-Delaying second dose because of a diagn of an initial dose of an mRNA vaccine. nosed episode of myocarditis/pericarditis after receipt ound a procedure, present condition or other medical i.
+If not assessed by an allergist/ Yes \square No \square , if not please exp immunologist, has the referral been initiated? plain why? of an initial dose of an mRNA vaccine.
+Ter time-limited reasons (e.g., timing are nosed episode of myocarditis/pericarditis after receipt reatment). i.
 If time-limited, please indica ate how long it is expected to last: venous or arterial thrombosis with thromboo COVID-19 vaccine should not receive a seco i.
-To be re-evaluated on: ving vaccination: Patients who have experienced cytopenia following vaccination with a viral vector and dose of a viral vector COVID-19 vaccine. (dd/mm/yyyy) rmation on medical contraindications of receiving the elow).
-Length of Exemption: □ Permanent
+To be re-evaluated on: mation on medical contraindications of receiving the Length of Exemption: □ Permanent